Megasteel32/luc.am_astro/README.md

 The internet should be a place to host your thoughts and ideas, and to meet new people.
-It shouldn't be *the* place to do everything, most importantly it shouldn't be the *only* way to be around people.
+It shouldn't be *the* place to do everything, most importantly it shouldn't be *the* way to be around people.
 We need physical spaces, and this drive to produce "content" and have all interaction online limits that.
 I'm part of the first generation to grow up with the internet in our pockets, and I've seen the damage social media has done to my peers and myself.
 Our parents were right, it was that damn phone.